September 1 THOUGHTS BECOME WORDS

 Have you not even read this Scripture: The stone which the builders rejected, This became the chief cornerstone;

 Athletes all know first impressions are important, but they are not everything.
 If they were, many well-known athletes would not be famous today.
 They know that the first rejection is not the final one.
 Jesus’ life reflects this principle.
 He came and was rejected.
 His people rejected Him, and He was crucified.
 But that is not how the story ends.
 Because of His sacrifice and resurrection, He is now The Way.
 He has gone from outcast to Savior and Lord.
-Does your life reflect Him?
+What parts of you rlife look like Jesus?

 Song of Solomon 1:1- 4:16